DIY Headboards: 53 Original Ideas for Easy Style

 Bold and Rustic

-A wooden headboard adds style, luxury and comfort to any bedroom, but at a hefty price.
-Designer Ana White of Ana-White.com shares a simple way to create a bold, rustic headboard that any beginner woodworker can accomplish.
+A wood headboard adds style, luxury and comfort to any bedroom, but it can come with a hefty price.
+Designer Ana White of Ana-White.com shares a simple way to build a headboard that any beginner woodworker can accomplish, and customize it in any color.

-A headboard can be the statement piece in a bedroom.
-Create an over-the-top upholstered headboard using glue, staples and basic sewing skills.
-Janell Beals of Isabella & Max Rooms extends this upholstered headboard to the ceiling to add height to the room.
+A headboard can be the statement piece in a bedroom, this one sure is.
+Janell Beals of Isabella & Max Rooms extended the upholstered headboard to the ceiling to add height to the room.
+It was not as complicated as it looks, it was built using glue, staples, plywood and a few basic sewing skills.

 If you have an outdated, battered headboard, simply cover it up.
 Holly Mathis of Holly Mathis Interiors made an easy slipcover with minimal sewing.
 The best part?
 It's easy to replace as you change your bedroom's design style.